Skip to content

 The 2026 Houston Composting Guide

 Houston has no city-run food-scrap collection.
-This guide compares local private services on what actually matters in our climate — container type, service area, compost return, and commercial capability — so you can make an informed choice for your home or business.
+This guide compares local private services on what actually matters in our climate: container type, service area, what happens to the compost, and commercial capability.
+Make an informed choice, whether you run a kitchen or a household.

 Houston composting services compared